Fully Automatic Neural Network Reduction for Formal Verification: Introduction

-To summarize our main contributions, we present a novel, formally sound approach to reduce large neural networks by merging similar neurons for given specifications.
-The reduced network is constructed on-the-fly and the verification of the reduced network entails the verification of the original network.
-Our approach works on a variety of common activation functions, including ReLU, sigmoid, and tanh.
-The evaluation of high-dimensional datasets and benchmarks shows that the networks can be reduced to less than $5\%$ of the original number of neurons using our novel approach.
-The overhead of constructing the reduced network is computationally cheap and thus the overall time for verifying the original network primarily depends on the number of remaining neurons in the reduced network.
+To summarize, our main contributions are as follows: \begin{itemize} \item We present a novel, fully automatic approach to soundly reduce large neural networks by merging similar neurons for a given specification. \item The reduced network is constructed on the fly, and the verification of the reduced network entails the verification of the original network. \item As opposed to related work, our approach is applicable to all neural networks with element-wise activation functions, including ReLU, sigmoid, and tanh. \item The networks considered in the evaluation have up to an order of magnitude more neurons in a single layer than previous sound network reduction approaches considered in total, demonstrating the scalability of our approach. \end{itemize}

+We demonstrate our approach using reachability analysis with zonotopes~\citep{girard2005reachability,singh2018fast}.
+The extension to other set-based verification tools is straightforward.
+The resulting reduced network can also be exported and verified using optimization-based verification tools (\cref{sec:related-work}).

-The rest of this work is structured as follows. \Cref{sec:preliminaries} introduces the notation and background for this work, then \cref{sec:content} presents our novel neuron-merging approach.
-We first show how similar neurons can be merged with formal error bounds, followed by the algorithm to construct the reduced network on-the-fly while verifying the original network.
-Finally, we evaluate our approach in \cref{sec:evaluation} and conclude this work in \cref{sec:conclusion}.
+The remainder of this work is structured as follows: \Cref{sec:preliminaries} introduces the notation and background for this work.
+Then, we present our novel, fully automatic, sound network reduction approach in \cref{sec:content}.
+In \cref{sec:extension}, we discuss applications of our approach, including the reduction of large convolutional neural networks and how the reduced network can be reused for changed specifications.
+Finally, we evaluate our approach in \cref{sec:evaluation} and conclude in \cref{sec:conclusion}.